build-on-aws/content/concepts/sustainability-for-beginners/index.md

 ### The Climate Pledge (TCP)

-The Climate Pledge is a a commitment to meet the goals of the Paris Agreement 10 years early—and achieve net-zero carbon by 2040.Amazon co-founded The Climate Pledge with _Global Optimism_ in 2019 and became the first company to sign the Pledge.
+The Climate Pledge is a commitment to meet the goals of the Paris Agreement 10 years early—and achieve net-zero carbon by 2040.Amazon co-founded The Climate Pledge with _Global Optimism_ in 2019 and became the first company to sign the Pledge.
 Over 450 organizations from 55 industries and 38 countries across the globe have taken The Climate Pledge.
 Signatories agree to 3 areas of action:
 1. **Regular Reporting** :
 Measure and report on GHG emissions on a regular basis.
 2. **Carbon Elimination** :